mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 Looking to wring a little more #WebPerf juice out of my site, I went after category and tag archive pages next.
 Depending on the tag, these `index.html` pages could be quite hefty due to the amount of HTML needed to display hundreds of post teasers.

 To trim them down in size I needed a way of paginating these pages into small chunks.
-Jekyll has an [official pagination plugin](http://jekyllrb.com/docs/pagination/), but unfortunately it's limited (and deprecated). [**Jekyll Paginate v2**][jekyll-paginate-v2] on the other hand is fully featured, backwards compatible, and actively being developed.
+Jekyll has an [official pagination plugin](http://jekyllrb.com/docs/pagination/), but unfortunately it's limited (and deprecated) in what it can actually paginate. [**Jekyll Paginate v2**][jekyll-paginate-v2] on the other hand is fully featured, backwards compatible, and actively being worked on.

-In addition to paginating posts it can also handle: [collections](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md#paginating-collections), [categories](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md#filtering-categories), [tags](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md#filtering-tags), and [locales](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md#filtering-locales) (useful if you have a multi-language site).
+In addition to paginating posts it can handle: [collections](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md#paginating-collections), [categories](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md#filtering-categories), [tags](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md#filtering-tags), and [locales](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md#filtering-locales) (useful if you have a multi-language site).

 It doesn't stop there though!
 It has a built-in generator called [**Auto-Pages**][auto-pages] to create tag, category, and collection archives.
 Which unlike [**Jekyll Archives**][jekyll-archives], can all be paginated.